 Maple syrup is pricey due to the process of making it.
 Get this, it takes 30-50 gallons of sap to make ONE gallon of syrup.
 As an illustration, this amount of sap takes one single mature maple tree an entire sugaring season to produce.

-That is to say, all of the meticulous steps lend itself to the price point of maple syrup.
+That is to say, all of the meticulous steps lend themselves to the price point of maple syrup.

 2. Using a hand mixer or a stand mixer fitted with a paddle attachment, cream the butter and brown sugar together on medium speed until smooth, about 1-2 minutes.
 Add the egg and beat on high until combined, about 30 seconds.
 Scrape down the sides and bottom of the bowl as needed.
 Add the maple syrup, vanilla extract, and maple extract, then beat on high speed until combined.